iFadi/custom-css-check-incheck-out-extension/readme.txt

 = Where do I add my custom CSS styles? =

-The CSS styles pertinent to the custom class can be added to `mphb-custom-css-checkin-checkout-extension.css` in the plugin directory.
+The CSS styles pertinent to the custom class can be added to `custom-css-check-incheck-out-extension.css` in the plugin directory.

 == Screenshots ==

 1. Screenshot 1: The booking calendar with the custom CSS applied.

-== Changelog ==

-= 1.0 =
-* Initial release.

 == Upgrade Notice ==

-= 1.0 =
+= 1.0.0 =
 * Initial release.